unicesi/amelia/README.md

 Amelia requires Pascani, so please make sure you add the Pascani update site (http://unicesi.github.io/pascani/releases) before you install Amelia features.

-### Getting Started Guide
+### Documentation

-[Here](docs/GettingStarted.md) you will find an introduction to specifying deployment artifacts with the Amelia DSL.
+- [Getting started with the Amelia DSL](docs/GettingStarted.md).
+An introduction to specifying deployment artifacts with the Amelia DSL.
+- [Standalone compiler](docs/MavenConfiguration.md).
+Maven configuration to use Amelia as a Maven plugin.

 ### Clone